 Professional doctorate in advanced practice and research: consultation and the organisation (D10D)

-This collaborative and well-supported course will provide you with an advanced and sophisticated education in organisational consultancy in a stimulating learning community.
-It is designed to equip you, as a professional consultant, to work with the complexity of contemporary organisations in private and public sectors using a systems-psychodynamic framework.
+This course will provide you with an advanced and sophisticated education in organisational consultancy in a stimulating learning community.
+It is designed to equip you, as a professional consultant, to work with the complexities of contemporary organisations in consulting and researching using a systems-psychodynamic framework.
 You will complete an original research project in an area of relevance to the profession and contribute to the knowledge base in the field.

 The Doctorate comprises two taught modules per year Research Methods and Advanced Practice.
 The Research Methods module involves you in formal research teaching, including lectures, seminars, research conferences and individual research supervision.
 Advanced Practice includes presentations from a range of experts in the field, practice-based and theoretical seminars, peer discussions and individual practice supervision.
 The emphasis throughout is on the development and integration of theory and its practical application to consultancy in context.